orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

     ...
 ```

-Not calling initialize may cause the SDK to become unstable and may cause issues with generating addresses and working with them.
+Not calling initialize may cause the SDK to become unstable and may cause issues with generating addresses and working with them, you may see several error/warning log messages being outputted if you miss the initialize call.

 The client classes `OrbsContract` and `OrbsClient` are used to access and manipulate data on the orbs-network as explained above.